xapax/security/cmd.md

 diskpart
 list volume

-# Map only netowrk drives
+# Map only network drives
 net use
 ```

 The command to deal with mounting/mapping is **net use**

-Using **net use** we can connect to other shared folder, on other systems.
+Using `net use` we can connect to other shared folder, on other systems.
 Many windows machines have a default-share called IPC (Interprocess communication share).
 It does not contain any files.
 But we can usually connect to it without authentication.
 This is called a **null-session**.
 Although the share does not contain any files it contains a lot of data that is useful for enumeration.
-The linux-equivalent of **net use** is usually **smbclient**.
+The Linux-equivalent of `net use` is usually `smbclient`.

 ```